This page was reviewed under our medical and editorial policy by

 This page was updated on May 23, 2022.

-After reviewing your medical records and health history, and performing a pelvic exam, your gynecologic oncologist will order the appropriate diagnostic tests to determine the recommended course of treatment.
-These may include biopsies and imaging scans, as well as blood tests.
+The gynecologic oncologist reviews the patient's medical records and health history and performs a pelvic exam.
+He or she also orders the appropriate diagnostic tests to determine the recommended course of treatment.
+These may include biopsies, imaging scans and blood tests.

-You will meet with your gynecologic oncologist again soon to discuss the test results.
-At that time, your gynecologic oncologist will discuss the treatment options available to you, as well as the ways in which supportive care services may be incorporated into your treatment plan.
+After reviewing the test results with the gynecologic oncologist, the care team discusses the treatment options available, as well as the ways in which supportive care services may be incorporated into the treatment plan.

-Once you’ve begun your uterine cancer treatment, you’ll meet with our gynecologic cancer team approximately every three to four weeks.
-Each time, you’ll undergo a comprehensive set of blood tests and a physical exam.
-You’ll also have access to every member of your treatment team, which may include a dietitian, naturopathic clinician and care manager.
+After starting uterine cancer treatment, the patient meets with her gynecologic cancer team approximately every three to four weeks.
+Each time, she’ll undergo a comprehensive set of blood tests and a physical exam.
+She’ll also have access to every member of the treatment team, which may include a dietitian, naturopathic clinician and care manager.

 For women with early uterine cancer, fertility-sparing surgery may be a treatment option.
-We consider fertility issues for younger women, and we provide support for all women who experience sexual side effects as a result of uterine cancer treatment, through our Survivorship Support program.
+The care team considers fertility issues for younger women, and provides support for all women who experience sexual side effects as a result of uterine cancer treatment through the Survivorship Support program.

-Depending on the type and stage of cancer, as well as your individual fertility concerns, we may perform a variety of uterine cancer surgical procedures, including:
+Depending on the type and stage of uterine cancer, as well as the patient's individual fertility concerns, the care team may perform a variety of uterine cancer surgical procedures, including those listed below.

 Simple hysterectomy: This is the most common type of hysterectomy for uterine cancer.
 During a simple hysterectomy, the uterus and cervix are removed.